14 Ways to Calm Dementia Screaming and Crying

 Spot 4 Early Signs of Alzheimer’s Disease

-It can be scary and confusing if there are changes in your older adult’s memory or behavior.
-Homewatch CareGivers explains why early detection of Alzheimer’s disease is helpful and shares 4 early signs to watch out for.
-Detect Alzheimer’s disease early for improved outcomes According to the Alzheimer’s Association, an estimated 6.7 million Americans aged 65 and older are currently living with…
+It can be scary and confusing if there are changes in your loved one’s memory or behavior.
+Detect Alzheimer’s disease early for improved outcomes According to the Alzheimer’s Association, an estimated 6.7 million Americans aged 65 and older are currently living with Alzheimer’s disease.
+Alzheimer’s disease is a progressive brain disorder that leads to a gradual decline in memory, thinking, and reasoning…

 12 Best Alzheimer’s and Dementia Books for Caregivers